DIVERSITY & OUTREACH

 K-12 and community outreach

 Through partnerships we’ve established with Megan Beckam at UNR’s NevadaTeach program and Sierra Nevada Journeys (a local 501(c)3 nonprofit organization), and support from the National Science Foundation, our group regularly volunteers as guest lectures in K-12 classrooms and at elementary and middle school Family STEM Nights.
-Current MS student Mara Nutt has designed multiple middle school lessons on rock weathering and implications for society, and they are delivering these lessons at multiple Washoe County Schools with NevadaTeach undergraduate student Peyton Cromer.
-Similarly, Prof. Scheingross, PhD student Mikey Robinson and NevadaTeach undergraduate Dennis Garcia have designed middle and high school lessons on river hydraulics and erosion that they are delivering in additional Washoe County School District classrooms.
-Scheingross, Nutt and Robinson have modified these lessons to create short, fun and interactive laboratory exercises which they bring to Sierra Nevada Journey Family STEM Nights.
+Prof. Scheingross, PhD student Mikey Robinson and NevadaTeach undergraduate Dennis Garcia have designed middle and high school lessons on river hydraulics and erosion that they are delivering in additional Washoe County School District classrooms.
+These compliment middle school lessons on rock weathering (including societal implications) designed by former MS student Mara Nutt which our group regularly presents in Washoe County Schools.
+Our group has worked to modify our middle school lessons to short, fun and interactive laboratory exercises which we bring to Sierra Nevada Journey Family STEM Nights several times per year.

 PhD student Mikey Robinson leads a flume lab tour for Dilworth Middle School students.